57blocks/ai-powered-pr-description-generator/README.md

 Fork the repository.
 Create your feature branch: git checkout -b feature/new-feature.
 Commit your changes: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature/new-feature.
-Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.